What to Expect During Your Bridal Appointment at Ella Park Bridal

 What to Consider Before Your Bridal Appointment

 - Know your venue and event date.
 Close your eyes and envision your wedding.
 Are you in a church?
 On a beach?
 Outdoors?
 Is it in the spring?
 Fall?
 You will want to consider all of things before arriving in the store.
-This will ensure your dress matches the formality of your wedding and the weight of the dress is not going to be an issue.
+This will ensure your wedding dress matches the formality of your wedding and the weight of the dress is not going to be an issue.
 The event date is also important to ensure your gown will arrive in plenty of time.

 - Set a budget.
 You really have to be honest with yourself, your family, and your fiancé(e) and determine how much you’re able to spend on the dress — before you make your appointment.
 There is nothing worse than falling in love with a gown that you cannot afford.

 - Are you wanting something fitted or with volume?
-Shopping for your gown can be a little overwhelming with a lot of new lingo.
+Shopping for your wedding dress can be a little overwhelming with a lot of new lingo.
 DO NOT fret.
 You do not have to memorize anything in order to start shopping for your dream dress.
 Your bridal consultant will be able to help you with the silhouette you are looking for.
 Want to learn more about different silhouette types?
 Click here to view our blog.

-- What color are you looking for–white, ivory, or a color?
+- What color are you looking for–ivory or a color?
 The same dress style can look quite different in various colors.
 White is a very traditional color, but more brides are actually choosing a more softer color, like ivory, or in a color, like blush and champagne.
 Does your fiancé(e) have a preference?

 - What is the most important feature of your gown?
 Do you want a gorgeous back?
 Straps?
 Long train?
 This will be important to know so the bridal consultant can assist you in finding the perfect gown.